cs357/textbook/notes/eigen.md

 #### Example: Diagonalizing a Matrix (Code Snippet)

-The following code snippet finds and prints the eigenvalues and corresponding eigenvectors of a matrix.
+The following code snippet diagonalizes a square matrix, if possible.
 Take careful note that eigenvectors are stored as columns of a 2d numpy array.

 ```python
 import numpy as np